chrismgala/175-project/docs/final.md

 Wheat: 0.5
 Overall Classifier: 0.57

 This was on images that were highly varied and had quite a bit of noise in them.
 To deal with such noise we plan to optimize our in game screenshots: implement a co-existing object identifier algorithm along with our classification algorithm.
 Together, these algorithms create true vision.
 Furthermore, we plan to increase our data set once again with more items each with 200 pictures.
 Images will mainly be varied by occluding objects.
-We hope to achieve better accuracy this way and bump our accuracy back up to 75%.
+We hope to achieve better accuracy this way and bump our accuracy up to 75%.

 Further information and visualization of the softmax equation used in TensorFlow (taken from [TensorFlow Documentation](https://www.tensorflow.org/get_started/mnist/beginners#softmax_regressions)):